openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `invalid_request`:

-- The request contains more than one out of the following three options to communicate a requested credential: a `presentation_definition` parameter, a `presentation_definition_uri` parameter, or a scope value representing a Presentation Definition.
+- The request contains more than one out of the following three options to communicate a requested Credential: a `presentation_definition` parameter, a `presentation_definition_uri` parameter, or a scope value representing a Presentation Definition.
 - Requested Presentation Definition does not conform to the DIF PEv2 specification [@!DIF.PresentationExchange].
 - The Wallet does not support the `client_id_scheme` value passed in the Authorization Request.
 - The Client Identifier passed in the request did not belong to the Client Identifier scheme indicated in the Authorization Request, or requirements of a certain scheme was violated, for example an unsigned request was sent with Client Identifier scheme `entity_id`.